Posterior Robustness with Milder Conditions: Contamination Models Revisited: Introduction

 as $| y_1 | \to \infty $.
 This limit is the product of the posterior density without $y_1$ and factor $\si^{\al}$.
 In other words, the Student's $t$-distribution can never achieve the posterior robustness.
 By contrast, under the model (\ref{eq:model_2}), we have

-as $| y_1 | \to \infty $, provided that $f_1$ has sufficiently heavier tails than $f_0$.
+as $| y_1 | \to \infty $, provided that $f_1$ has sufficiently heavier tails than $f_0$ (For the rigorous proof, including the computation of the ignored normalizing constant, see the proof of Theorem~1 in the Supplementary Materials).
 This is precisely the posterior without $y_1$, for which we confirm the posterior robustness.
-Here, the main difference from the model (\ref{eq:model_1}) is that the second component $f_1$ of (\ref{eq:model_2}) does not involve the parameters $(\bbe, \sigma)$ of the first component.
-Thanks to this difference, outliers are not linked to any of parameters $(\bbe , \si)$ in this model and therefore have no effects on the joint posterior distribution of $(\bbe , \si)$, as long as $f_1$ has heavier tails than $f_0$.
+Also, note that $f_1$ can be the Student's $t$-distribution but still can achieve the posterior robustness under this model.
+The main difference from the model (\ref{eq:model_1}) is that the second component $f_1$ of (\ref{eq:model_2}) does not involve the parameters $(\bbe, \sigma)$.
+Thanks to this difference, outliers are not linked to the parameters in this model and therefore have no effects on the posterior distribution of $(\bbe , \si)$, as long as $f_1$ has heavier tails than $f_0$.
 This observation applies to the general case of multiple outliers, as will be seen below.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:model}, sufficient conditions and necessary conditions for posterior robustness are given.
 In Section \ref{sec:example}, a numerical example is given, in which we see that the Kullback-Leibler divergence between the target and available posteriors can diverge or converge to $0$ in some cases.
 Proofs are given in the Supplementary Material.